 - Lucifer contains various subversions of this trope, including the angel Remiel from The Sandman.

-- ZigZagged in Preacher: It turns out that the protagonist's horrible family WAS in fact doing the good Lords work when they tortured him and murdered his father and all the other horrors they committed in order to force him to become a priest.
-And their actions would indeed have kept him safe from eternal damnation, if he hadn't rebelled later.
+- ZigZagged in Preacher: It turns out that the protagonist's horrible family WAS in fact doing the good Lord's work when they tortured him and murdered his father and all the other horrors they committed in order to force him to become a priest.
+And their actions would indeed have kept him safe from eternal damnation if he hadn't rebelled later.
 However, it also turns out that God Is Evil — and thus, saving souls for him actually isn't a moral thing to do.

 - In the film The God Who Wasn't There, the Spanish Inquisition is briefly cast in this role.
 If they really kept all those souls out of hell, then it would be petty to whine about their systematic torture and murder of the people they in fact spared from a much worse fate.
 The real Spanish Inquisition would agree.
 However, the trope is subverted through Irony: the film is actually a pro-atheism Author Tract arguing that all religion is bad because even moderate religious belief inherently (at least according to the film) justifies this sort of thing.

 - The Grail Quest trilogy by Bernard Cornwell has several of these, one of whom is a primary antagonist in the second book.